 The Solar Car Challenge is the top project-based STEM Initiative helping motivate students in Science, Engineering, and Alternative Energy.
 The SCC Education Program developed in 1993 as a high school extra-curricular program, and later evolved into the Solar Car Challenge Foundation.

 The end product of each 15-month education cycle is the Solar Car Challenge: a closed-track event at the world famous Texas Motor Speedway, or a cross country event designed to give students an opportunity to show the country the product of their efforts.

-The 2015 Solar Car Challenge is a closed-track event held at the world famous Texas Motor Speedway.
+The 2020 Solar Car Challenge hosted by Texas Instruments is a closed-track event at the world-famous Texas Motor Speedway.
 Come share the fun... meet the kids and see their solar cars.
-For more information, see the Calendar.
+For more information, see the Event Calendar.

 Technology & Learning Magazine Names The Solar Car Challenge One of America's Top 10 Most Innovative Education Programs

 Choosing 10 top projects from the hundreds, thousands, and probably millions out there is, of course, nearly impossible.
 In the end, Technology & Learning editors settled on a mix: some are high-end and cutting edge, others are more accessible to novice technology users, and still others are old favorites that have evolved over the years.
 Despite the somewhat eclectic selection you'll find here, common elements include authenticity, collaboration, and the use of critical thinking skills, global implications, in-depth investigations, and a very high student motivation and engagement factor.
 All in all, we hope you'll find the following projects compelling, worthy of emulation, and exciting examples of ways 21st century technologies are reinventing the concept of "school." (more info)